 Speak to a Specialist

-It’s natural for you to concern yourself about the well-being of your baby.
-The good news is pregnant women with fibroids have little to worry about.
+It’s natural for you to concern yourself about the well-being of your baby and yourself.
+The good news is women with fibroids who want to become mothers have little to worry about.
 Still, it’s best to consult with a doctor about the potential effect your fibroids can have on your pregnancy.
 Schedule a consultation to talk to a professional or find a permanent solution to your fibroids.